-There has been much recent work on the problem of 'judgment aggregation': How can the judgments of several individuals on logically connected propositions be aggregated into corresponding collective judgments (e.g., List and Pettit 2002, Pauly and van Hees 2006, Dietrich 2006, Nehring and Puppe forthcoming)?
-To illustrate, consider the much-cited example of the 'doctrinal paradox' (Kornhauser and Sager 1986).
-Suppose a three-member court has to make collective judgments (acceptance/rejection) on three connected propositions:
+The theory of judgment aggregation asks by which aggregation procedure a group of individuals can or should arrive at collective acceptance/rejection judgments on a given set of interconnected propositions (e.g., List and Pettit 2002, Pauly and van Hees 2006, Dietrich 2006, Nehring and Puppe 2008).
+A classic illustration is given by the 'doctrinal paradox' (Kornhauser and Sager 1986).
+Suppose a three-member court has to make collective judgments on three connected propositions: